Pilot killed in helicopter crash in Coalinga identified

 The helicopter was confirmed to have belonged to a company contracted to make water drops on the Hills Fire burning in the hills near Coalinga, said Cal Fire spokesman Seth Brown.

-Authorities say the pilot was the only person abroad the helicopter and was later identified by family members as Mike Fournier, 52.
+Brown said a tragedy like this is uncommon in wildland fire fighting.

-Search and Rescue members collected Fournier’s body at around 8:30 p.m. and say it took a total of 6 1/2 hours to get in and out of the scene, according to the Fresno County Sheriff’s Office.
+“Actual injuries to firefighters and contractors are rare when you think of how many people are out here how many moving parts there are.
+Any type of aircraft crash is extremely rare,” he said.

-“We were experiencing 15, 20, 25 miles per hour winds, it’s very dusty as you can see very smokey in the area, the visibility is very low,” said Cal Fire Fresno’s Seth Brown.
+Search and Rescue members collected Fournier’s body at around 8:30 p.m. and said it took a total of 6 1/2 hours to get in and out of the scene, according to the Fresno County Sheriff’s Office.
+They also said they covered him with an American flag.

 For local, national, and breaking news, and to get weather alerts, download our FREE mobile app from the Apple App Store or the Google Play Store.